johanbrandhorst/blog/content/post/plugin-versioning.md

   up with small changes every time a user reruns generation.
 This can be confusing, as it's unclear why so many files change, and it makes reviewers job harder, as they have to constantly skim over files changes that are unrelated to the code being reviewed.
+More alarmingly, generated code behavior may differ from developer to developer!

 - How do we ensure that plugins and the associated libraries are compatible?